icewolfz/jiMUD/docs/codeeditor.md

 - `Line numbers` display line numbers
 - `Show Folding Controls` how to show folding controls
 - `Tab size` how many spaces equal a tab
+- `Theme` set the main editor as dark or light theme

 ### Editor Font